 Referring to the above provisions, we can analyse the situation given in the question.
+Since Mr K who had taken delivery of the Two Wheeler on Sale or Peture basis and t

 Since, Mr. K, who had taken delivery of the Two-Wheeler on Sale or Return basis and pledged the motor car to Mr. A, has attracted the third condition that he has done something to the good which is equivalent to accepting the goods e.g., he pledges or sells the goods.